 Pvt.
 Vincent Charles Sykora was born in Baylor County, Texas, on January 10, 1918, to Vincent J. Sykora and Anna Krenek-Sykora and was one of the couple’s four children.
 His mother died in 1928, and he and his siblings were living with his grandparents in Baylor County in 1930.
 He graduated from Westover High School in Westover, Texas in 1938.
 When Selective Service became law, he registered for the draft on October 16, 1940, and named his grandfather as his contact person.
 Vincent was inducted into the U.S. Army on March 18, 1941, in Dallas, while living in Young County, Texas.
 He was sent to Fort Knox, Kentucky, for basic training, and after completing basic training, he was sent to Camp Polk, Louisiana, where he joined the 753rd Tank Battalion.
 He volunteered or had his name selected to join the 192nd Tank Battalion while still at Camp Polk.
 He was assigned to A Company as a replacement for a National Guardsman released from federal duty.

-The battalion’s new tanks came from the 753rd Tank Battalion and the 3rd Armor Division and were loaded onto flat cars on different trains.
-The soldiers also put cosmoline on anything that they thought would rust.
+The 192nd was supposed to receive brand new tanks, but for some unexplained reason, not enough tanks were available for it.
+So it had its required tanks, the battalion’s new tanks came from the 753rd Tank Battalion and the 3rd Armor Division.
+Many of these tanks were within hours of their 100-hour required maintenance.
+The tanks were loaded onto flat cars on different trains, and the soldiers also put cosmoline on the guns and anything that they thought would rust.
 At 8:30 A.M. on October 20, over different train routes, the companies were sent to San Francisco, California.
 Most of the soldiers of each company rode on one train that was followed by a second train that carried each company’s tanks.
 At the end of the second train was a boxcar followed by a passenger car that carried some soldiers.
 A Company took the southern route through Texas, New Mexico, and Arizona to Ft.
 Mason in San Francisco.
-When they arrived, they were ferried, by the U.S.A.T.
-General Frank M. Coxe, to Ft.
-McDowell on Angel Island.
-On the island, they were given physicals by the battalion’s medical detachment and men found with minor medical conditions were held on the island and scheduled to rejoin the battalion at a later date.
-Other men were simply replaced.

 While the attack was going on, the Filipinos who were building the 192nd’s barracks took cover.
 After the attack, they went right back to work on the barracks.
 This happened several times during the following air raids until the barracks were destroyed by bombs during an air raid.
 According to the members of the battalion, it appeared the Filipino contractor really wanted to be paid; war or no war.